Massachusetts Police Officer Shot And Killed In Stand Off

-A Weymouth, MA police officer and a local woman were shot and killed this Sunday after a suspect grabbed the officer’s gun and fired.
-According to the Boston Globe, officer Michael Chesna responded to a call regarding a man driving erratically near South Shore hospital early Sunday morning.
+A Weymouth, Massachusetts, police officer and a local woman were shot and killed on Sunday after a suspect grabbed the officer’s gun and fired.
+According to the Boston Globe, officer Michael Chesna responded to a call regarding a man driving erratically near South Shore Hospital early Sunday morning.
 When they arrived on the scene, they found the car had crashed and the driver had fled the scene.
-Officer Chesna and his partner began to search for the driver, and Chesna found him, a man identified now as 20-year-old Emanuel Lopes, “Vandalizing a home on Burton Terrace.”
+Officer Chesna and his partner began to search for the driver, and Chesna found him, a man identified now as 20-year-old Emanuel Lopes.
+The suspect was reportedly vandalizing a home on Burton Terrace.

 Chesna then exited the vehicle and ordered the man to stop.
 It was then that Lopes attacked Chesna, allegedly hitting him over the head with a large stone.
 Chesna fell to the ground.
 Lopes grabbed the officer’s gun and fired several shots into his head and chest.